pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Has API Gateway features like API limits, caching, user and groups, policies, Open or Protected products, reporting, developer focussed portal and documentation, tokens, etc.
 - Azure Key Vault:
   - Manage cryptographic keys, also third party keys.
+  - By using Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) using keys protected by hardware security modules (HSMs).
   - Allows to no longer hard code the key inside the application.
+You retrieve the value by referencing the key vault and secret in your parameter file.
+The value is never exposed because you only reference its key vault ID.
   - Has the option to use a hardware component.
+  - ARM templates: When creating the key vault, set the enabledForTemplateDeployment property to true.
+By setting this value to true, you allow access from Resource Manager templates during deployment.
 - Virtual Machine Scale Sets (VMSS):
   - Allows to deploy multiple virtual machines as a set.
 Automatically create from central configuration
   - True autoscaling.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.